CHRIS CHERRY: UNIVERSITY OF TENNESSEE

 I'm a professor in Civil and Environmental Engineering at the University of Tennessee

-My primary research areas focus on transportation system impacts from emerging technologies (like e-bikes, e-scooters, & shared mobility) on safety, sustainability, health, and mobility.
+My primary research areas focus on transportation system impacts from emerging technologies (like shared micromobility, e-bikes, e-scooters, & shared mobility) on safety, sustainability, health, and mobility.

 Browse my website and email if you have questions